Wednesday, June 24, 2026

 all smoke and mirrors cloaking their campaign.

-Some of them stood up to leave, yet many still remained,
+Some of us stood up to leave, too many still remained

-to see the emcee turn into a clown;
+to watch the emcee turn into a clown;

 his face ever-contorting, expressions alternating–